Prayer at the Funeral of Someone Who Died by Suicide

 And even though it might appear

-that s/he died by his/her own hand,
+that they died by their own hand,

-no one does this without great, coercing pain,
+no one does this without terrible pain

 Source of compassion, help us to cry out loud,